wpilibsuite/frc-docs/source/docs/software/troubleshooting/programming-radios-for-fms-offseason.rst

 The Kiosk is now ready to program any number of radios to connect to the network entered.
 To program each radio, connect the radio to the Kiosk, set the Team Number in the box, and click Configure.

-The kiosk will program D-Link Rev A or Rev B radios to work on an offseason FMS network by selecting the appropriate option from the "Radio" dropdown.
+The kiosk will program OpenMesh, D-Link Rev A or D-Link Rev B radios to work on an offseason FMS network by selecting the appropriate option from the "Radio" dropdown.

 .. note:: Bandwidth limitations and QoS will not be configured on the D-Link radios in this mode.